ellamac/ca-branching/README.md

 Once you are done, perform the following steps:

-1. What command do you use to find out the name of the branch that is currently active?
+1. Q: What command do you use to find out the name of the branch that is currently active?
+    A: I can see it in the bottom-left -corner of the VSCode window.

-2. Create a new branch named "development", and set it as the active branch.
+2. Create a new branch named "development", and set it as the active branch. source control > ... > branch > create branch from

 3. Edit the files and make a commit of the changes.

 4. Return to the original branch, e.g., "main".
 Do you see the changes you made in the files?